• Cake

 how to make fondant sprinkles

-Using the wide end of the green piping tip, cut out larger circles from each color.
+Using the wide end of a piping tip, cut out larger circles from each color.
 Then, roll each large circle into a ball.

 DIY sprinkles tutorial by Sugar and Sparrow